 - 2. NOVICE: A Novice is defined as any exhibitor (i.e., one who shows horses either under saddle or in hand) who is 18 years or older, who is a beginner in the show ring, and has not shown in any gaited show circuit in prior years.
 (See also, Definitions).
 In addition, the exhibitor has not won three blue ribbons in any RMHA sanctioned under-saddle horse show competition during any previous show season, with 3 or more entries in a class.
 The exhibitor must possess a Novice Exhibitor card. - a.
 If an exhibitor has won three novice classes during the current, then that exhibitor remains eligible to compete as a Novice (i.e., Novice classes) for the remainder of the current RMHA show season.
 Exhibitors will be required to move up to Amateur or Professional status the following year after winning three blue ribbons. - b.
 If a Novice wins the High Point Award for the Novice Division, then that exhibitor is not eligible to compete in Novice classes in any following season. - c.
 A trainer's spouse can show in Novice classes if he/she meets all other requirements. - d.
-If an exhibitor exhibits as a novice for three consecutive years they must change their status to Amateur, AOT or Professional and are not eligible to return to Novice at any time. - AMATEUR: An Amateur is defined as a person who is 18 years of age or older and who is not or has not been engaged in any activity which would make him/her a Professional.
+An exhibitor can only participate as a novice for a period of three years.
+Once the three year period has passed, they must change their status to Amateur or Professional and are not eligible to return to Novice at any time.
+An exhibitor is not eligible for Novice status if they have previously shown with an Amateur or Professional status. - 3.
+AMATEUR: An Amateur is defined as a person who is 18 years of age or older and who is not or has not been engaged in any activity which would make him/her a Professional.
 (See Professional #4 below).
 To qualify for High Points, the exhibitor must possess a current Amateur Card and must be a current RMHA member in good standing. - a.
 An immediate family member of a professional may qualify for Amateur Status if they so choose as long as they exhibit a horse, for which the trainer receives no remuneration for training that horse, meet all other requirements of Amateur status, and do not participate in any professional activities coordinated with the trainer. - b.
 Every exhibitor competing in an RMHA sanctioned Amateur class must be a current RMHA member in good standing and must possess a current Amateur Card to be eligible for High Points. - c.
 At all RMHA sanctioned classes, events and shows, the Amateur Card number must be written next to the exhibitor's name on each Amateur Class entry form. - d.
 To regain the Amateur status, a former Professional must not have participated in any professional activities for a period of two full years prior to application, i.e., 24 months, and must meet all of the requirements for the Amateur status and card.
 Falsifying an application for the Amateur status/card will result in disciplinary action.